-Accredited CME courses to advance your career from the best radiologists in BC, Canada and around the world.
+BCRS offers accredited CME courses by the top Radiologists in BC, Canada and around the world.

 Maintaining Your Accreditation Shouldn’t be a Chore

-Keep your training up to date with a stream of quality on-demand courses that will keep you coming back for more.
+Keep your training up-to-date with a stream of quality live and on-demand courses that suit your subspecialty and schedule.

 Step 1.
 Get Access